CEGRcode/scriptmanager-docs/docs/Tools/read-analysis/index.md

 sidebar_label: Read Analysis
 ---

-These Read Analysis tools are mostly tools that work with the [CDT or other tab-delimited Matrix file formats][file-format].
+These Read Analysis tools are mostly tools that work with the [CDT or other tab-delimited Matrix file formats][cdt-format].

 Most commonly used  is the TagPileup tool.